CmcG93/propertyScraper/README.md

 - Currently as it stands the .exe files for the programs launch the GUI correctly but dont run the rest of the program once valid input has been submitted.

-- If an error occurs after the program has been working where it failes to send an email the email account might have ben flagged check if the account needs re-activation.
+- If an error occurs after the program has been working where it fails to send an email the email account might have ben flagged check if the account needs re-activation.